Chapter 22. Spring.NET Web Framework

 }

 22.7.1.3.
-Type Conversion
+Type conversion

 22.7.1.4.
-Data Binding Events
+Data binding events

-Spring.Web's base Page class adds two events to the standard .NET page lifecycle - DataBound and DataUnbound.
+Spring.Web's base Page class adds two events to the standard .NET page lifecycle: DataBound and DataUnbound.

 22.7.1.5.
-Rendering Binding Errors
+Rendering binding errors

-If there are errors in the databinding, for example, trying to bind a string 'hello' to an integer property on the model, you can specify how those fundamental binding errors should be rendered.
-An example of this shown below taken from the WebQuickStart 'RobustEmployeeInfo' example.
+If errors occur in the databinding (for example, in trying to bind a string 'hello' to an integer property on the model), you can specify how those fundamental binding errors should be rendered.
+The following snippet is from the Web Quick Start 'RobustEmployeeInfo' example:

 [Default.aspx.cs]